 Getting Your Kayak out of the Water

-Kayaks come in various styles, lengths, widths and weights.
-Lifting your kayak from the water after a kayak trip can be a challenge no matter the shape or size of kayak.
+Kayaks come in various styles, lengths, widths, and weights.
+Lifting your kayak from the water after a kayak trip can be a challenge, no matter the shape or size of the kayak.
 Kayakers with reduced upper body strength can enjoy kayaking, but hoisting the kayak from the water can be difficult.

-Using two KayaArms enables you to easily hoist your kayak out of the water without bending over and putting extra strain on your backs or arms.
-It also allows you to store your kayak beside the dock, eliminating the need to carry your kayak onto the dock or to the shore for storage.
+Using two KayaArms enables you to easily hoist your kayak out of the water without bending over and putting extra strain on your back or arms.
+It also allows you to store your kayak beside the dock, eliminating the need to carry it onto the dock or to the shore for storage.

 Tips for Safe Kayaking

 Kayaking is an incredibly versatile sport.
-You can have a relaxing trip on a calm lake, or have a fast-paced adventure in whitewater rapids.
+You can relax on a calm lake or have a fast-paced adventure in whitewater rapids.
 Whatever kind of kayaking you prefer, it’s important to learn about kayaking safety and safety hazards before stepping into your kayak.

 Wear a Lifejacket

-Even if you’re a strong swimmer, you should wear a lifejacket for kayak safety.
-Wearing a lifejacket can keep you safe when the unexpected happens, so always wear your life jacket.
+You should wear a lifejacket for kayak safety, even if you’re a strong swimmer.
+Wearing a life jacket can keep you safe when the unexpected happens, so always wear your life jacket.

 Dress for Submersion

 When you go kayaking, remember there’s always a chance you could end up in the water.
 Always dress for submersion, especially if you’re kayaking in cold water.